 You do not, of course, have to restrict her to classical music.
 Whatever music you like, just turn the volume up a bit more than usual to ensure she hears it.
 The sound will be muffled, but by the time baby is born, she will be used to your musical tastes.

 Your aim should be to make the outside environment familiar to the baby.
 Most of that will happen naturally, and she will become used to the daily sounds, such as vacuum cleaner, liquidizer, lawnmower and other domestic noises that are penetrating.

 If you want to insist on having a most important sound in the womb, then it must be the voices of the parents.
 Getting to know the voice of mum and dad will come naturally, but dad especially can get up close and talk to the baby in the womb.
 It will not talk back of course, but you can rest assured, if she is awake, she will be intrigued by your up close and personal voice.
-It is something I did every evening with Saffron.
+It is something I did every evening with her.
 That also had the effect of keeping her awake as long as possible during the evening, so she was less restless at night.
 That can be very helpful for mum to get a good night’s sleep.

 Another external stimulation I never learned about for my now grown-up children, and that is light.
 This can be even more useful for keeping baby awake in the evening.
 If you take a powerful flashlight, switch it on, and hold it close to mum’s tummy, the baby in the womb will respond to it.
 I must say, I thought it a silly idea, until the then unborn baby started moving every time the light was switched on.
 So, the flashlight became another tool in the “keep baby awake in the evening” campaign to stop mum being kicked so much during the night.

 Maybe she did not appreciate my “keep her awake” tactics.
 No doubt she will tell you that in her Blog.
 She was probably wondering “who is this guy keeping me awake all the time?
 Doesn’t he realize I want to get some sleep?”